matt-noonan/storm-country-site/gof-strategy.md

 ```

 What else can we do with this newfound power?
-We can run randomized sorting algorithms, using the [`Rand` monad](https://hackage.haskell.org/package/MonadRandom-0.5.1/docs/Control-Monad-Random-Lazy.html):
+We can run randomized sorting algorithms, using the [`Rand` monad](https://hackage.haskell.org/package/MonadRandom-0.5.1/docs/Control-Monad-Random-Lazy.html).
+For example, we could use
+the [Bogosort](https://en.wikipedia.org/wiki/Bogosort) joke-algorithm: randomly shuffle the
+list and check if the result is sorted yet!

 ```haskell
 bogosort :: Ord a => Vector a -> Rand (Vector a)